 Now let's jump into this tutorial to learn more about what Google slides is and learn how to start using it.

 Step 1.
 Get Started Using Google Slides

-The learning curve for Google Slides is also much lower than that of a full-featured desktop app due to the fact that it hosts the most essential of features and gets rid of most of the fluff.
+The learning curve for Google Slides is also much lower than that of a full-featured desktop app.
+That's because it hosts the most essential of features and gets rid of most of the fluff.